rsdoiel/antenna/archives/2025/going_electric_2025.14.md

 ---

-## The Tesla Model Y Is Now $11,000 Cheaper In The U.S.
+## The New Tesla Model Y Is Now $11,000 Cheaper In The U.S.

 date: 2025-04-09, from: Inside EVs News